FFtust/mkPython/device/新建文件夹/source/index.rst

-.. halocode documentation master file, created by sphinx-quickstart on Wed Feb  5 15:04:00 2020.
+.. doc_test documentation master file, created by sphinx-quickstart on Sun Feb  2 11:45:19 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to halocode's documentation!
+Welcome to doc_test's documentation!
 ====================================

 .. toctree::